 You can help keep your child safe by following these tips:

 - chat to them about their gaming and ask who they are in contact with

-- research games before deciding whether they are appropriate for your child – consumer opinion forums are widely available online, along with publications and websites dedicated to reviewing games
+- research games before deciding whether they are right for your child – consumer opinion forums are widely available online, along with publications and websites dedicated to reviewing games

-- familiarise yourself with the games to check they’re appropriate – you can do this by playing them yourself or by watching your child playing them
+- familiarise yourself with the games to check they’re suitable – you can do this by playing them yourself or by watching your child playing them

 - get them to use a screen name that doesn’t include any clues about their real name